Greater Manchester Combined Authority: Greater Manchester Fire and Rescue Service

-The GMCA is the parent organisation of the Greater Manchester Fire and Rescue Service, with the Chief Fire Officer, currently Dave Russel, reporting to the GMCA Group Chief Executive.
-GMFRS is the statutory emergency fire and rescue service for Greater Manchester and covers an area of approximately 496 square miles.
+The GMCA is the parent organisation of the Greater Manchester Fire and Rescue Service, with the chief fire officer, currently Dave Russel, reporting to the GMCA group chief executive.
+GMFRS is the statutory emergency fire and rescue service for Greater Manchester and covers an area of 496 sqmi.

-Bee Network Committee
+Bee Network committee

-The Bee Network Committee is a joint committee of the GMCA, Mayor of Greater Manchester and the ten Greater Manchester local authorities established to provide oversight of TfGM and create transport policy on behalf of the combined authority.
+The Bee Network committee is a joint committee of the GMCA, mayor of Greater Manchester and the ten Greater Manchester local authorities established to provide oversight of TfGM and create transport policy on behalf of the combined authority.
 It is named after Greater Manchester's integrated transport network, the Bee Network.

 The committee has four key responsibilities: Decision-making over significant operational matters across the network, monitoring the performance and financial stability of the network, developing policy to support the local transport plan, and facilitating coordination between the ten local authorities around highways maintenance and infrastructure delivery.

 Each local authority appoints one of its executive members with responsibility for transport matters to sit alongside the mayor, a member of the GMCA, and up to four other councillors appointed by the mayor.
 These additional mayoral appointees allow the committee's political make-up to reflect the political make-up of Greater Manchester's councils as a whole.